Efemache/Mercenaries-Farm-bot/README.md

 ### In conclusion
 </details>

-* I discontinued my work on Github/MFB
+* I discontinued my active work on MFB; I will push to repo when/if I have time and motivation.
+* I don't earn enough to be more on it: please, **if you like the bot, think about [giving a tip](#if-you-want-to-support-or-thank-us)**.
-* **I continue to accept Pull Request** (if you code, feel free to send PR and I'll merge it, without testing)
+* **I continue to accept Pull Request**: if you have a bug or want a new feature, code it if you know how-to do it and send a PR.
-* Maybe MFB won't work for you or won't work anymore after a HearthStone patch
-* **If some [donations](#if-you-want-to-support-or-thank-us) come to dev something, fix a bug or support new Hearthstone patch, maybe I could work on it**
-* If more devs come to help, maybe I could work on MFB
+* MFB will be better if we work together : send new level screenshots, new mercs configuration, bugfix, new feature, ... in PR.

 ```
-MFB is no longer actively developed but for sure, up to "Murder at Castle Nathria" expansion, it works to complete a lot of campfire tasks and some bounties.
+MFB works to complete a lot of campfire tasks and somes bounties up to "Murder at Castle Nathria" expansion.
 ```

 # Purpose